Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Conclusions

 \section{Conclusions}

 In this study, we compared the dynamics of a 3-DOF cylindrical buoy using potential flow and CFD models.
-The potential flow model is based on the time-domain Cummins equation, whereas the CFD model employs the fictitious domain Brinkman penalization (FD/BP) method --- a fully-Eulerian technique for modeling fluid-structure interaction problems.
+The potential flow model is based on the time-domain Cummins equation, whereas the CFD model employs the \REVIEW{FD/BP method} --- a fully-Eulerian technique for modeling \REVIEW{FSI} problems.
 An advantage of FD/BP method over the FD/DLM method is its ability to incorporate external forces and torques in the equations of motion, and it enabled us to solve the coupled translational and rotational degrees of freedom of the buoy.

 The comparison of the dynamics show that the Cummins model over-predicts the amplitude of heave and surge motions, whereas it results in an insignificant pitch of the buoy.
 Moreover, it does not capture the slow drift phenomena in the surge dynamics.
 The CFD model was then used to study the wave absorption efficiency of the converter under varying PTO coefficients, mass density of the buoy, and incoming wave heights.
 It is demonstrated that the PTO coefficients predicted by the linear potential theory are sub-optimal for waves of moderate and high steepness.
 The wave absorption efficiency improves significantly when higher values of PTO damping coefficients are used.
 Simulations with different mass densities of the buoy show that converters with low mass density have an increased permanent load in their PTO and mooring lines.
 Moreover, the mass density also influences the range of resonance periods of the device.
 Finally, simulations with different wave heights show that at higher heights, the wave absorption efficiency of the converter decreases and a large portion of available wave power remains unabsorbed.